 - Policemen/army should strike against selfish sectarian bosses leading them into murder

-- NRM party members should strike against suppression and turning their party into a cult
+- NRM party members should strike against suppression of their party.

 - Traders, taxi drivers and Bodaboda etc should protest high taxes and bad leaders